apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-Claims.md

 If mapping is not defined, by default CAS attributes are expected to match claim names.

 Claim mapping rules that are defined in CAS settings are global and apply to all applications and requests.
 Once a claim is mapped to an attribute (i.e. `preferred_username` to `uid`), this mapping rule will take over all claim processing rules and conditions.

-It is surely possible to specify claim mapping rules on a per application basis as well to override what is defined globally:
+### Mapping Claims Per Service

+Claim mapping rules may also be defined for each application using the rules described below:

+{% tabs oidcclaimmapping %}

+{% tab oidcclaimmapping Standard Scopes %}

+The configuration below will allow CAS to map the value of the `uid` attribute to the `preferred_username` claim that is constructed in response to an authentication request from application `Sample`.
+The claim mapping rule here is exclusive to this application only, and does not affect any other application or global mapping rule, if any.

 ```json
 {